 Offering comfort and reassurance about parent's absence

-Arranging for reliable daily care and maintenance of usual routines
+Arranging for reliable daily care and maintenance of normal routines

 Having one parent see child daily, if possible